CODARcode/PerformanceAnalysis/sphinx/source/install_usage/run_chimbuko.rst

 - **ADIOS2_ENGINE** : The ADIOS2 communications engine.
 For online analysis this should be **SST** by default (an alternative, **BP4** is discussed below)
 - **ADIOS2_FILE_DIR** : The directory in which the ADIOS2 file is written (see below)
 - **ADIOS2_FILE_PREFIX** : The ADIOS2 file prefix (see below)
-- **OUTPUT_LOC** : The path in which provenance information is written.
-This information is identical to that stored in the provenance database, hence if the database is in use this output can be disabled by setting **OUTPUT_LOC=""** (an empty string).
-- **PSERVER_ADDR**:  The address of the parameter server from above
+- **PSERVER_ADDR**:  The address of the parameter server from above.
-- **PROVDB_ADDR**:  The address of the provenance databasde from above
+- **PROVDB_ADDR**:  The address of the provenance database from above.
 - **NSHARDS**: The number of provenance database shards

 The **ADIOS2_FILE_DIR** and **ADIOS2_FILE_PREFIX** arguments can be obtained by combining the **${TAU_ADIOS2_FILENAME}** environment variable with the name of the application.
 For example, for an application "main" and "TAU_ADIOS2_FILENAME=/path/to/tau-metrics", **ADIOS2_FILE_DIR=/path/to** and **ADIOS2_FILE_PREFIX=tau-metrics-main**.
 Note that if the environment variable is not set, the prefix will default to "tau-metrics" and the output placed in the current directory.

 The **ADIOS2_ENGINE** can be chosen as either **SST** or **BP4**.
 The former uses RDMA and should be the default choice.
 However we have observed that in some cases the **BP4** option (available in ADIOS2 2.6+), which writes the traces to disk rather than to memory, can reduce the overhead of running Chimbuko alongside the application.
 Note however that BP4 mode can interfere with disk I/O-heavy components of the main application and so local burst buffers (e.g. Summit's NVME) should be used if necessary.

+In the above we have assumed that the provenance database is being used.
+However if this component is not in use, the AD will automatically output the provenance data as JSON documents "${STEP}.anomalies.json", "${STEP}.normalexecs.json" and "${STEP}.metadata.json" placed in the directory "${PROV_DIR}/${PROGRAM_IDX}/${RANK}", where STEP is the i/o step; PROGRAM_IDX is the program index; RANK is the rank of the AD instance; and PROV_DIR is set by default to the working directory but can specified manually using the optional argument -prov_outputpath (cf. below).

 The AD module has a number of additional options that can be used to tune its behavior.
 The full list can be obtained by running **driver** without any arguments.
 However a few useful options are described below:

+- **-prov_outputpath** : The directory in which the provenance data will be output.
+This can be used in place of or in conjunction with the provenance database.
+An empty string (default) disables this output.
 - **-outlier_sigma** : The number of standard deviations from the mean function execution time outside which the execution is considered anomalous (default 6)
 - **-anom_win_size** : The number of events around an anomalous function execution that are captured as contextual information and placed in the provenance database and displayed in the visualization (default 10)
 - **-program_idx** : For workflows with multiple component programs, a "program index" must be supplied to the AD instances attached to those processes.